-Again, West Bank facilities suffer from shortages in true cut biopsy capacity within the governmental sector with only one facility offering the service in Beit Jala Hospital.
-The situation in the Gaza Strip is a little bit better, as two facilities (1 in Rafah, and 1 in Gaza city) offer such service.
-At the exception of Dunya Women's Cancer Center in Ramallah and Augusta Victoria Hospital in East Jerusalem that offer this service in the West Bank, the private sector (mainly medical laboratories) dominates the delivery of Tru Cut Biopsy, which could be a hindering factor for the accessibility of poor and vulnerable women in the West Bank, given the availability of such service only in Beit Jala Hospital.
-Because needles are disposable and expensive (each 100 NIS), FNA is done in the beginning, although TCB is considered to be more accurate.
+Again, West Bank facilities suffer from shortages in tru cut biopsy capacity within the governmental sector with only one facility (Beit Jala Hospital) offering the service.
+The situation in the Gaza Strip is slightly better, as two facilities (1 in Rafah and 1 in Gaza city) offer such service.
+At the exception of Dunya Women's Cancer Center in Ramallah and Augusta Victoria Hospital in East Jerusalem that offer this service in the West Bank, the private sector (mainly medical laboratories) dominates the delivery of Tru Cut Biopsy, which could be a hindering factor for the accessibility of poor and vulnerable women in the West Bank because needles are disposable and expensive (100 NIS each), FNA is done in the beginning, although TCB is considered to be more accurate.

-The high cost of performing true cut biopsy at the NGO and private sector is another challenge for women's accessibility to this service.
+The high cost of performing tru cut biopsy at the NGO and private sector is another challenge for women's accessibility to this service.
 While at lower cost, TCB is offered by the NGO sector at an average cost of 260 NIS per test, compared to only 20 NIS in the governmental sector for insured patients, while uninsured clients pay 60 NIS.
-Prices in the private sector are similar to rates at NGOs facilities, and range from 150 NIS to 350 NIS, given that prices are higher in the West Bank, ranging from 200 NIS - 350 NIS), in comparison to 150 NIS-350 NIS in the Gaza Strip.
+Prices in the private sector are similar to rates at NGOs facilities, and range from 150 NIS to 350 NIS.
+Prices are higher in the West Bank, ranging from 200 NIS - 350 NIS, in comparison to 150 NIS-350 NIS in the Gaza Strip.